How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 Swapping USDC for DAI feels like moving between two versions of the same thing.
 They're both pegged to the dollar.
 Surely there's no gain?

-Usually, you're right — the gain will be close to zero.
+Usually, you're right, and the gain will be close to zero.
 But "close to zero" isn't the same as "not reportable."
-HMRC treats USDC and DAI as different cryptoassets.
+Under the current rules, HMRC treats USDC and DAI as different cryptoassets.
 Exchanging one for the other is a disposal.
 If the GBP/USD exchange rate has moved since you acquired the USDC, or if you acquired it at a slight premium or discount, there will be a small gain or loss.

 Why it still matters